 Where Do I Start?

-The best place to start is by understanding your goals.
-Automation for automation’s sake isn’t all that smart.
-Start by considering what’s most important to you.
+Start by considering what matters most to you.
 Are you looking for an advanced security system?
 Are you trying to minimize your environmental impact while saving money?
 Are you just interested in the “wow” factor of having a house that responds to voice commands?
-Is it a little bit of everything?
+Is it a combination of everything?
 The answers to these questions will help you determine how to tackle your smart-home project.

 Once you figure out your needs, remember to start small.
 The good thing about smart-home technology is that it’s synergistic, meaning each item you add will build to a sum that’s greater than its parts.
 If you purchase a video doorbell today, later you can buy security cameras that communicate with it.
 Then you can get a hub that will announce the name of the person coming to your door, and a smart lock that will open when the familiar face is recognized.
 And that’s not just a hypothetical example.
 Read our review of Google Nest Cameras to see it in action.